MarkMiller37/ecu_simulator/README.md

 Add further services for Dashboard:
 * write to Datapool
-* read from Datapool event driven
+* read from Datapool event driven; not feasible with isotp kernel module as a special frame type is used

 Support services for System Update
-Support services for Device Configuration
+Support services for Device Configuration; not feasible with isotp kernel module as a special frame type is used

+Maybe there is a way to inject the special openSYDE frame types into python isotp.
+So the first step would be to switch to the Python SW implementation instead from the kernel module.
+This would also remove the main Linux dependency.

 ## Requirements